PDF, EPUB, and DOCX: Which Format for What

 Step 2: Export your formats

-- PDF for direct sales, print, and lead magnet distribution.
+- PDF for direct sales, print-on-demand, and lead magnet distribution.
+PDF is also the required format for KDP paperback interiors (see KDP Paperback Export below).

-- DOCX if you need further editing or professional formatting.
+- DOCX if you need further editing in Word or professional formatting in tools like Vellum or Atticus before publishing.

 Step 3: Publish on Amazon KDP